MaYingHu/MaYingHu.github.io/README.md

 Communications of this sort are invaluable when seeking to elicit a broader range of opinions and more diverse input on a project, because it conveys the essential workings of the program without belaboring the audience with an excessive amount of technical detail: while the code is sufficiently well documented to speak for itself to those who understand its language, relying on the code alone would exclude potential collaborators who may not be so well versed in the finer points of embeded systems programming but have other knowledge and insights that could benefit the project.
 The documentation for this artefact demonstrates my ability to communicate and collaborate with programmers and non-programmers alike.

 In creating and then enhancing this artefact, I was reminded again of the importance of distilling code down to the most fundamental level appropriate for the task to allow different parts of the code to be reused wherever possible: in this case I reduced four separate functions for controlling the LEDs to just one which would set them to any possible permutation based on an integer parameter which would serve as a bit-field (with each LED corresponding to a binary place in the integer, being switched on or off depending on whether that bit was one or zero).
-I also learned how disassembling the task to more fundamental components (in this case, iterating over the message character-by-character, then over each character’s Morse code representation symbol-by-symbol, and finally over each symbol phase-by-phase) was a little more work than my initial approach (directly hard-coding each message) but paid dividends when it came to changing or adding new messages, which is trivial in the enhanced version but would require the rather laborious creation of new switch statements for each phase of each new message.
-While over-abstracting can potentially lead down a rabbit-hole and away from the prospect of actually completing and delivering compelte and useful code, there is a happy medium where foresight can prompt us to invest some extra work in the early stages of development to greatly simplify changes further down the road, and I the enhancements I made to this code represent a good example of that.
+I also learned how disassembling the task to more fundamental components (in this case, iterating over the message character-by-character, then over each character’s Morse code representation symbol-by-symbol, and finally over each symbol phase-by-phase) was a little more work than my initial approach (directly hard-coding each message) but paid dividends when it came to changing or adding new messages, which is trivial in the enhanced version but would have required the rather laborious creation of new switch statements for each phase of each new message in the original.
+While over-abstracting can potentially lead down a rabbit-hole and away from the prospect of actually completing and delivering functional and useful code, there is a happy medium where foresight can prompt us to invest some extra work in the early stages of development to greatly simplify changes further down the road, and the enhancements I made to this code represent a good example of that.

 <a href="https://github.com/MaYingHu/CS499EnhancedEmbeddedSystem/">Enhanced Code for Morse Code Signalling Program</a>